Sky360-Repository/simpletracker/Readme-jetson.md

 ##Enabling CUDA support

-CUDA support is managed by the type of controller you would like to use.
-There are 2 main controller options at present, namely the Video Playback Controller and the Camera Controller.
-Both of these have CUDA support however this is still under active development.

-The main driver for which controller is used is driven by the *controller* setting in the setting.toml file.
-If you do not require CUDA support for e.g. video playback select the "video" option.
-If you are able to utilise CUDA then select the "video_cuda" option.
-There are further options but for these you need to review the comments in the settings.toml file.
+CUDA support is managed by the *enable_cuda* setting in the setting.toml file.